noddde

 state: TState,

-If apply handlers could access infrastructure (databases, APIs, time), event replay becomes non-deterministic:
+If evolve handlers could access infrastructure (databases, APIs, time), event replay becomes non-deterministic:

-// Dangerous: apply handler with side effects (NOT how noddde works)
+// Dangerous: evolve handler with side effects (NOT how noddde works)

 TransactionAuthorized: (event, state, { exchangeRateService }) => {